addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ### Thorax Resources

-No Backbone-related tutorial would be complete without a todo application.
-A [Thorax implementation of TodoMVC](http://todomvc.com/labs/architecture-examples/thorax/) is available, in addition to this far simpler example composed of this single handlebars template:
+No Backbone related tutorial would be complete without a todo application.
+A [Thorax implementation of TodoMVC](http://todomvc.com/labs/architecture-examples/thorax/) is available, in addition to this far simpler example composed of this single Handlebars template:

 ```handlebars
   {{#collection todos tag="ul"}}